MessagePack-CSharp/MessagePack-CSharp/CONTRIBUTING.md

     dotnet build /p:platform=NoVSIX

-## Unity

-Unity Project requires several dependency DLL's.
-At first, run `copy_assets.bat` under `src\MessagePack.UnityClient`.
-Then open that directory in the Unity Editor.

 ## Where to find our CI feed

 Once a change is in a shipping branch (e.g. `v1.8`, `v2.0`, `master`), our CI will build it and push the built package